 Other types of fasts sometimes include brown rice fast, whereby only brown rice is eaten for a week, accompanied by water.
 Detoxification is the foremost argument presented by advocates of fasting.

-When the fat reserves are used for energy during a fast, they release the stored chemicals from the fatty acids into the system and are then eliminated through the above mentioned organs.
+When the fat reserves are used for energy during a fast, they release the stored chemicals from the fatty acids into the system and are subsequently eliminated through the above-mentioned organs.